HKUSTDial/NL2SQL_Handbook/README.md

 From this repository, you can view the latest advancements in NL2SQL.
 This handbook corresponds to our survey paper: [A Survey of NL2SQL with Large Language Models: Where are we, and where are we going?](https://arxiv.org/abs/2408.05109).
 We also provide [tutorial slides](./slides/NL2SQL_handbook.pdf) to summarize the key points of this survey.
 Based on the trends in the development of language models, we have created a river diagram of NL2SQL methods to trace the evolution of the NL2SQL field.

 If you are a novice, don't worry—we have prepared a practical guide for you, covering a wide range of foundational materials [here](#-practical-guide-for-novice).
+We summarized NL2SQL related [applications](#📱-nl2sql-related-applications).

 <p align="center">
 <img width="800" src="./assets/river.svg"/>